 Mechanical properties, analysis and modeling of composite materials.
 The properties treated include stiffness, strength, fracture toughness, fatigue strength and creep resistance as they relate to fiber, whisker, particulate, and laminated composites.

 Principles and practices of alloy solidification and casting processes are discussed and applied in the context of sand, investment, permanent mold and die-casting; continuous and direct chill casting; lectroslag and vacuum arc remelting; crystal growth; rapid solidification; and laser coating.

 Three credits.
-Prerequisites: a knowledge of Materials Science at the undergraduate level, or MSE 5001.
+Prerequisite: A knowledge of Materials Science at the undergraduate level, or MSE 5001.

 A graduate-level treatment of the science and engineering of Ceramic Materials.
 Concepts to be studied include the structure of both crystalline and non-crystalline material, and defects (including point defects, dislocations and interfaces) in these materials.
 A broad range of special (for ceramics) methods for the preparation, processing and characterization of these materials will run throughout the course.
 An important component of the course is consideration of how the crystal structure determines or influences mechanical, electronic, magnetic, and thermal properties.
 Special topics may include functional ceramics, 2D ceramics, and connections between ceramics, economics and global affairs.